webgefrickel/dotfiles/README.md

 ## VIM

 I use a lot of plugins and custom syntaxes.
-They are all installed via vundle - for a list of the plugins see vimrc.
+They are all installed via neobundle - for a list of the plugins see vimrc.

-To get things to work properly you first have to install vundle - see the instructions here: [vundle](https://github.com/gmarik/vundle)